aa-abhi/SQL-Practice/README.md

 * Calculating statistical measures (median, mode)
 * Working with aggregate functions (COUNT, SUM, AVG)
 * Some intermediate-level questions

 Feel free to explore the SQL file and modify the queries as per your requirements.
+# Contribution
+Contributions to this project are welcome.
+If you have any suggestions, improvements, or additional queries, feel free to open an issue or submit a pull request.